balderdashy/sails-docs/sockets.md

 });
 ```

+In controllers, when handling a socket request, req and res are automatically set up to take the appropriate actions using Socket.io instead of Express.
+If you need it, `req.socket` contains a raw reference to the underlying socket.io socket.
+If you ever need to access it directly, you can do so.
+But for the majority of use cases, using Sails' built-in behavior will keep your syntax simple and conventional.

 ## Using CRUD Blueprints
 The default API blueprint supports pubsub for socket requests out of the box.
 So for instance if you create a model called User, then send a socket.io message to the server from the client requesting a list of users, the client will be automatically subscribed to changes to the users collection for the remainder of the connection: